lsolbach/CljXML/README.md

 CljMathmlLibrary
 ================
-The CljMathmlLibrary provides a DSL for the programmatic generation of MathML xml files.
+The CljMathmlLibrary provides a DSL for the programmatic generation of MathML XML files.

 Author/Project Lead
 -------------------